Documentation

 Usage analytics

-feddi usage list <variant-id>
+feddi usage <variant-id> <coordinate>

 Who: Member Admin Owner

-feddi usage field <variant-id> <field-coordinate>
+feddi usage last-used <variant-id> <coordinate>

 Who: Member Admin Owner

-feddi usage last-used <variant-id> <field-coordinate>
+feddi usage fields <variant-id>

 Who: Member Admin Owner